wlangstroth/vim-racket/README.md

 ## Thanks

-Most of the real work on this module was done by [Paul Cannon](https://github.com/thepaul).
+Most of the real work on this module was done by [Paul Cannon](https://github.com/thepaul) and [Asumu Takikawa](https://github.com/takikawa).